Stettler (provincial electoral district)

 Stettler was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1993.

 History

-The Stettler electoral district was formed in 1909 from the eastern portions of the Gleichen, Rosebud, Innisfail, Red Deer and Lacombe electoral districts.
-The district is named after the Town of Stettler.
+The Stettler electoral district was formed in 1909 from the eastern portions of the Gleichen, Rosebud, Innisfail, Red Deer, and Lacombe electoral districts.
+The district is named after the town of Stettler.

+The district eleted its MLA using first past the post from 1909 to 1924, then switched to instant-runoff voting until 1956, when again it returned to first past the post.

+MLA John Etter Clark died in mass murder/suicide in 1956, occasioning a by-election.

 The Stettler electoral district was abolished in 1993 and combined with portions of the Lacombe electoral district to form Lacombe-Stettler electoral district.